cabo/deref-id/draft-bormann-t2trg-deref-id.md

 Longevity of identifiers
 ------------------------

-URIs contain domain names, whose ownership can change.
+Dereferenceable URIs usually contain domain names, whose ownership can change.
-Parts of the name space of an origin may come under new administration, which can change the policies
+As a result, and for other reasons as well, parts of the name space of an origin may come under new administration, which can change the policies that apply to resources made available there.

-While these are problems of URIs in general (and can be mitigated by going to a non-dereferenceable URI), the problem is exacerbated by the use as a dereferenceable identifier.
-The new owner/administrator might more easily accept that a certain chunk of their URI space should not be used than that certain content is to be offered their (potentially presenting non-trivial loads plus some update traffic).
+These are problems of such URIs in general (and can be mitigated by going to a non-dereferenceable kind of URIs such as one based on the 'tag' uri scheme {{TAG}}).
+However, the problems are exacerbated by their use as a dereferenceable identifier.
+The new owner/administrator might more easily accept that a certain chunk of their URI space should not be used (which suffices for a non-dereferenceable identifier based on this kind of URI namespace) than that certain content needs to be offered there (potentially presenting non-trivial loads, some mechanisms needed to update that information, and legal liabilities that are hard to assess).

 Redirect ambiguities
 --------------------

 Dereferencing an identifier may involve following some redirections;
-whether that is actually desired (or desirable) is rarely being discussed.
+whether that following is actually implied, or desired (or even desirable) is rarely being discussed.

 IANA Considerations
 ==================

-This document makes no concrete requests on IANA, but does point out that IANA might be a good target for a certain class of dereferenceable identifiers.
+This document makes no concrete requests on IANA, but does point out that IANA resources might be a good target for a certain class of dereferenceable identifiers.

 Security considerations